demastri/chessable-to-pgn/ReadMe.md

 Release Notes
 -
 - v0.20 - 29-Apr-2025 - quantum improvement in capability, close to ready for prime-time
+  - added the most basic possible interactive mode - the tool runs nicely from a desktop shortcut :)
-  - changed default mode to incremental pgn generation
+  - changed default mode to incremental pgn generation in batch mode
   - fixed STR / PGN tags so they are more useful in ChessBase
   - cleanup of nested variations, including when they are "continuations"
   - better error reporting / exception handling